wikimedia/operations-puppet/modules/package_builder/README.md

     DIST=jessie pdebuild

-Feel free to change jessie for precise, trusty or sid
+Feel free to change jessie for the distribution of your choice.

 Architectures
 =============